JAMIE

 Design and dev had to be set up twice: once in Figma, once in code, with manual translation between them.
 Every change meant updating both worlds and praying they didn't drift.
 A primary color tweak became a half-day of synchronization.
 I wanted to solve it once — a system where the design tokens, the Figma library, and the production code all came out of the same source.

-One JSON source, two synchronized worlds.
-The questionnaire compiles to five JSON files.
-The Figma scripts read from them; the code templates read from them.
-Change a token in spec/config/, regenerate, both worlds update — Figma and code in lockstep.
-The cost is discipline: the generator must always keep both halves in sync, which means new features ship to both layers or neither.
-The payoff is that drift becomes structurally impossible, not just discouraged.
+One config source, two synchronized worlds. spec/answers.json compiles to the base token configs.
+The Figma pipeline reads them; the code pipeline reads them.
+Change a token, regenerate, both worlds update — Figma and code in lockstep.
+The cost is discipline: every change has to flow through the generator, so a new feature ships to both layers or neither.
+The payoff is that drift can't happen structurally, not just discouraged.
 There is no second source to drift from.

 JSON in, files out.
 The four slices below show the shape of the pipeline end to end — pick one.